arcus/education_modules/r_summary_stats/r_summary_stats.md

          )
 ```

-Let’s break that down.
+Let's break that down.
-We’re using `mutate` to make changes to the columns in the dataframe.
+We're using `mutate` to make changes to the columns in the dataframe.
-You can use `mutate` to create new columns, but in this case we’re just overwriting existing columns.
+You can use `mutate` to create new columns, but in this case we're just overwriting existing columns.
 Within the mutate command, we have a different argument for each column we want to change.
 They all take the form `column_name = factor(column_name, levels = c(), labels = c())` where the levels are the existing values in the colum already (e.g. 0 and 1) and labels are what we want them to show up as in the factor (e.g. “no” and “yes”).
 Note that the order of levels and labels has to line up, so the first level will get the first label, and the second level will get the second label, etc.